andreinitescu/XFItemsControl/README.md

 # Xamarin Forms ItemsControl

 A simple implementation of the ItemsControl in Xamarin Forms.
-It takes an items source, creates items based on item template, and positions the items using a layout instance.
+The ItemsControl takes an items source, creates items based on item template, and layouts them using an instance of a layout control.

+A video with this sample: https://www.youtube.com/watch?v=PMacCbmg51U

 If you're not familiar with ItemsControl in Windows XAML frameworks, see the MSDN docs: https://msdn.microsoft.com/en-us/library/system.windows.controls.itemscontrol(v=vs.110).aspx

-See video of this sample: https://www.youtube.com/watch?v=PMacCbmg51U

 ## Example